Trikke76/Zabbix-Book/docs/configuration/zabbix-users.md

 </html>

 ???+ warning
-    When selecting the different severities be aware that you have to select '''Not classified''' if you want to receive notifications about non trigger events like internal events.
-For more info check out : [Event sources](https://www.zabbix.com/documentation/7.0/en/manual/config/events/sources).
-This is something that is not obvious and Zabbix documentation could be better in explaining this imho.
+    When selecting the different severity levels, be aware that you have to select ```Not classified``` if you want to receive notifications about non-trigger events, like internal events.
+For more information, check out [Event Sources] (https://www.zabbix.com/documentation/7.0/en/manual/config/events/sources).
+This is something that is not obvious, and Zabbix documentation could be better at explaining this.

 ### User permissions

-When we go to the ```Permissions``` tab in our ```Users``` we will get an overview of all permissions our users had in the Menu structure.
-Or when creating a new user we have the option to select a ```User Role```.
-Zabbix has 4 different ```User Roles``` built-in.
-There is a User role, Admin role, Super admin role and a Guest role.
+When we go to the ```Permissions``` tab in our ```Users```, we will get an overview of all permissions our users had in the menu structure.
+Or when creating a new user, we have the option to select a ```User Role```.
+Zabbix has four different ```User Roles``` built-in.
+There is a User role, Admin role, Super admin role, and a Guest role.

-The Guest role is a role with very strict access limitations.
-Its a role intended to user for accesss to zabbix without any user account.
-I never advice using this role unless you know what you are doing as you open your GUI to users without any authorization.
-This could leak potential sensitive data like hostnames, IP, ..... .
+The ```Guest role``` is a role with very strict access limitations.
+Its role is intended for users to access Zabbix without any user account.
+I never advise using this role unless you know what you are doing.
+When you open your GUI to users without any authorization, this could leak potential sensitive data like hostnames, IPs, etc.

-Choosing a ```User type``` is one thing based on the ```User type``` we choose, our user will have more or less rights in our main menu.
+Choosing a ```User type``` is one thing; based on the ```User type``` we choose, our users will have more or less rights in our main menu.
 But there is another important part when choosing the ```User Type```.
-This also has in impact on the rights each user has on host groups.
-For example a regular user an only have read only right or none, A Zabbix admin user can have full, read only or no right and a Zabbix Super Admin always has full rights on host groups and his rights on the host groups cannot be revoked.
+This also has an impact on the rights each user has over host groups.
+For example, a regular user can only have read rights or no rights.
+A Zabbix admin user can have full, read-only, or no rights, and a Zabbix Super Admin always has full rights on host groups, and his rights on the host groups cannot be revoked.

 Here is an overview of every user and his rights: